-For the longer coagulation times (2.2 s and 26.0 s) fewer particle numbers are observed due to increased coagulation (resulting in to a shift of the mode to larger diameters) and diffusional losses to the tube walls (appendix C).
-For Ni and Cu size distributions for the longer coagulation times could not be determined due to the overall smaller particle concentrations resulting in poor counting statistics.
-Difficulties in particle detection in TEM for Cu and Ni also arise due to the lower resolution of the NPs during imaging for these two elements, which depends, e.g., on the atomic number ( $\propto$ Z) and the thickness of particles.
-Thus, given the lower atomic numbers of Cu and Ni (Z 29 and 28, respectively) and the smaller primary particles, Cu and Ni particles suffer from a lower resolution compared to Au and Pt (Z 79 and 78, respectively) particles.
+For the longer coagulation times (2.2 s and 26.0 s) fewer particle numbers are observed due to increased coagulation (resulting in to a shift of the mode to larger diameters) and diffusional losses to the tube walls.
+For Ni and Cu size

+- 220 distributions for the longer coagulation times could not be determined due to the overall smaller particle concentrations resulting in poor counting statistics.
+Difficulties in particle detection in TEM for Cu and Ni also arise due to the lower resolution of the NPs during imaging for these two elements, which depends, e.g., on the atomic number ( $\propto Z^2$ ) and the thickness of particles.
+Thus, given the lower atomic numbers of Cu and Ni (Z 29 and 28, respectively) and the smaller primary particles, Cu and Ni particles suffer from a lower resolution compared to Au and Pt (Z 79 and 78, respectively) - 225 particles.
 Although enhanced contrast can be achieved via image manipulation in ImageJ, the detection of particles with a diameter of a few nm is still challenging.
 The shaded bins in the case of Ni indicate the overestimation of the smallest particles due to the lower signal to noise ratio during particle detection with ImageJ.

 Particles are deposited on TEM grids due to diffusion in a laminar flow regime.
 This results in an overestimation of the smaller particles compared to the larger particles and therefore the size distribution displayed in Fig. 3 is skewed towards smaller particle sizes compared to the size distribution present in the aerosol phase.
+This collection artefact can be corrected

+230 smaller particle sizes compared to the size distribution present in the aerosol phase.
 This collection artefact can be corrected for, assuming that Brownian diffusion was the dominant particle collection process on the TEM grids.
-Thus, in determining the diffusion 'losses' (i.e. diffusion onto the grid) per size bin knowing the dimension of the collection chamber, the flow rate and the diffusion coefficient of the particles, the particles number size distributions in the aerosol flow after a coagulation time of 1.3 s and 2.2 s, respectively could be calculated for Au and Pt (Fig. 4, black data).
+The dimension of the collection chamber, the diffusion coefficient of the particles and the flowrate of the aerosol stream (Hinds, 1999) were used to calculate the particles number size distributions in the aerosol flow after a coagulation time of 1.3 s and 2.2 s, respectively, for Au and Pt (Fig. 4, black data).
 As expected, modes of the calculated size distributions in Fig. 4 are shifted by approximately 1-2 nm to larger sizes compared to the histograms in Fig. 3.